ttyridal/masterpassword-firefox/README.md

 If you have several accounts at a domain, it is suggested to prefix the site name with something like "username@" (ie myself@google.com).
 The site name in masterpassword will change to a dropdown if you have multiple variants.

+# Differences on name and phrase type passwords
+`version >= 2.0rc2`
+There was a descrepancy between how MasterPassword for Firefox and other implementations handled passwords with the type *name* and *phrase*.
+This has been corrected in versions after 2.0rc2.
+To get the old behaviour select the *name (v)* or *phrase (v)* option.

+Specifically, versions prior to 2.0rc2 forced the *variant* for such types to be respectively /login/ or /answer/.
+The variant concept is not commonly available in other implementations.

 # System password vaults
 `version >= 2.0pre3`